telamon/mdpreview/README.md

 editor.

 There are many Markdown previewers. `mdpreview` has been written to be as easy to use with an external editor as possible.
-Just open your editor and open `mdpreview` and start editing. `mdpreview` will automatically reload when the file changes, detect when you're viewing the bottom of the document and automatically scroll down on new content, and more.
+Just open `mdpreview`, open your editor and start editing. `mdpreview` will automatically reload when the file changes, detect when you're viewing the bottom of the document and automatically scroll down on new content, and more.

 ![](mdpreview.png)
+*Screenshot: mdpreview running the `solarized` theme.*

 Features
 --------